Anthony Stante, Coorabell.

 I decided there and then to jump the fence and confront the farmer.
 First he got shirty with me for being on private land.
 I asked him to please stop spraying and he refused.
 I threatened to call the police and he stopped (for now).
 How often did this happen with the school kids playing on their fields?
 Who knows?

 It was a relatively clear calm, clear day.
-A day when farmers are supposedly allowed to do their spraying safely – if the wind is less than 10km/h apparently.
+A day when farmers are supposedly allowed to do their spraying safely.
+If wind is less than 10kmh apparently.
 But who checks?
-Our Saturday morning experience highlighted there is a real problem.
+Our Saturday morning experience clearly highlighted there is a real problem.

-Neighbours of ours recently tried to reason with a local macadamia farmer across the road as he continues to spray his toxic mix with little consideration for those living close by.
-He was not even willing to rationally discuss the situation with his neighbours, who are very concerned about what might be happening to their roof collection of rainfall water storage tanks.
+Neighbours of ours recently tried to reason with a local macadamia farmer across the road as he continued to spray his toxic mix with little consideration for those living close by.
+He was not even willing to rationally discuss the situation with his neighbours.
+Neighbours who are very concerned what might be happening to our roof collection and rainfall water storage tanks.

 Our message to farmers needs to be clear.
 If you are unable to grow your nuts in an organically sustainable fashion without toxic fungicides or pesticides, we DO NOT want your industry here poisoning our drinking water and wider environments.

 Our kids and the rest of your neighbours deserve better.
-STOP poisoning us.
+Please STOP poisoning us.